ConorReynolds/botc-script-tool/README.md

 that act or have reminders before dusk, before/between minion and demon info steps (like the Lunatic), or after dawn (like the Leviathan).
 It’s possible to tweak the numbers in the exported JSON but that requires knowledge of where these standard steps ‘usually’ go and what numbers they are assigned.
-This is much simpler, but requires that you create the night order in the JSON yourself.
+The method above is much simpler, but requires that you explicitly write the night order in the JSON yourself.

 ### Adding Characters